 If there is any confirmed or suspected cases onboard, contingency plans will be activated and defined steps shall be taken until further instructions from authorities of the next port of call.
 We have also initiated communication and onboard drills for handling of COVID-19 onboard.

 When calling at port, crew must take precautionary measures to protect themselves.
 Crew are familiarized with the safety guidelines focusing on safety measures to be taken prior to calling, during stay and after departure.

 We have heightened our communication frequency with our vessels through port updates and safety bulletins.
 It is essential to keep the crew updated on the latest progress of the outbreak situation and measures for protection.

 Crew change and shore leave

 We note that some countries/cities are implementing lockdown to contain the viral spread.
 This has had a major impact on future crew changes.
 We will try our level best to do crew change where possible provided risk mitigation conditions are met.
 We are proactively evaluating the situation to ensure that our crew can be relieved as soon as possible.

 We understand this is an extremely difficult period for the crew to be away from home and family.
-We are looking into several initiatives to enable crew to increase their interaction time with their family.
+We are implementing some initiatives to enable crew to increase their interaction time with their family.
 We have also heightened our mental health awareness messages and extending further support from shore by having frequent casual discussions with crew to address the concerns surrounding the progress of the pandemic.

 Once crew change is possible, we will enforce additional measures to allow contact tracing as recommended by WHO.
 During crew sign off, measures will be implemented to enable contact tracing should this be necessary.